 Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB) is part of the extensive belt of chalkland which stretches across southern England.
 There are 983 square kilometres in total, of which 22.7 square miles are within Somerset.
 The Area of Outstanding Natural Beauty is of great ecological importance and its protected sites contain ancient woodland, which includes remnants of the ancient Cranborne Chase hunting forest and the former Royal Forests of Selwood and Gillingham.

-The Cranborne and West Wiltshire AONB receives 75% of its core funding from the Countryside Agency and the remaining 25% from the Local Authorities, according to their percentage coverage of the area.
+The Cranborne and West Wiltshire AONB receives 75 per cent of its core funding from the Countryside Agency and the remaining 25 per cent from the local authorities, according to their percentage coverage of the area.

 Cranborne Chase AONB Office

 Opening hours - Monday to Thursday 8.30am to 5pm, Friday 8.30am to 4.30pm, Saturday and Sunday Closed.

 The Mendip Hills Area of Outstanding Natural Beauty was designated in 1972.
 The Mendip Hills cover a total area of 198 square kilometres with 121 square kilometres within Somerset.
 They rise to a high plateau around Priddy and Charterhouse, criss-crossed by drystone walls and rich in archaeological remains.
 The Mendip Hills Area of Outstanding Natural Beauty covers the western and central area of the Mendip Hills range, it extends from Bleadon in the west to Chewton Mendip in the east.
 The area has two National Nature Reserves (NNRs) and many Sites of Special Scientific Interest (SSSI).